xg590/tutorials/README.md

   * Use HPC to investigate organic reaction mechanism or material property ([Several papers](https://www.researchgate.net/scientific-contributions/Xiaokang-Guo-2045488309) in computational chemistry)
   * Manage computer clusters
     * Years of experience as the sysadmin of my previous research group (Computational and Theoretical Chemistry Lab @ Zhengzhou University)
-    * Worked as a contractor to support old cluster or install new cluster of other institutions
+    * Worked as a contractor to support old cluster or install new cluster for other institutions
 * Programmer:
   * Good at Python
     * Primary choice of my programming project